fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Plot Z-parameters (Impedances) via matplotlib
 """"""""""""""""""""""""""""""""""""""""""""""

-It's trivial to transform S-parameters to Z-parameters (impedances) using well-known formulas, so a separate calculation is not necessary.
+It's straightforward to transform S-parameters to Z-parameters (impedances) using well-known formulas, so saving a redundant set of Z-parameters is unnecessary.
-If :math:`Z0` is the port impedance, :math:`S_{11}` (also known as the reflection coefficient :math:`\Gamma`) is related to the DUT impedance
+If :math:`Z0` is the port impedance, :math:`S_{11}` (also known as the reflection coefficient :math:`\Gamma`) is related to the load impedance seen at the port via:
-via:

 .. math::

    Z = Z_0 \frac{1 + \Gamma }{1 - \Gamma}

-Nevetheless, directly calculating the impedance seen by a port via the total voltage ``uf_tot`` and total current ``if_tot`` attributes of the port object.
+Nevertheless, it's possible to directly calculate the impedance seen by a port via the total voltage ``uf_tot`` and total current ``if_tot`` attributes as well.
-The following example plot the impedance seen by port 1.
-Like S-parameters, all impedances are also complex numbers, so we are only looking at its magnitude (absolute value) here::
+The following example plots the impedance seen by port 1.
+Like S-parameters, all impedances are also complex numbers, so we are only looking at their magnitude (absolute value) here::

     # direct impedance calculation